chunhuitrue/protolens/README.md

-# Protolens: High-Performance Network Protocol Analysis Library
+# Protolens: High-Performance TCP Reassembly And Application-layer Analysis Library

 Protolens is a high-performance network protocol analysis and reconstruction library written in Rust.
 It aims to provide efficient and accurate network traffic parsing capabilities, excelling particularly in handling TCP stream reassembly and complete reconstruction of application-layer protocols.